-If you are wondering what a service mesh is and whether you would benefit from having one, you likely have a mature Kubernetes environment running large cloud-native applications.
-As monolithic applications have given way to cloud-connected microservices that perform distinct functions, containerized environments, such as the Kubernetes platform, have become the framework of choice.
+If you’re wondering what a service mesh is and whether you would benefit from having one, you likely have a mature Kubernetes environment running large cloud-native applications.
+As monolithic applications have given way to cloud-connected microservices that perform distinct functions, containerized environments, such as the Kubernetes platform, has become the framework of choice.

-Kubernetes orchestrates ready-to-run software packages (containers) in pods, which are hosted on nodes (compute instances) that are organized in clusters.
-This modular microservices-based approach to computing decouples applications from the underlying infrastructure to provide greater flexibility and durability, while enabling developers to build and update these applications faster and with less risk.
+Kubernetes orchestrates ready-to-run software packages (containers) in pods, which are hosted on nodes (compute instances) organized in clusters.
+This modular microservices-based approach to computing decouples applications from the underlying infrastructure to provide greater flexibility and durability while enabling developers to build and update these applications faster and with less risk.

 What is a service mesh?

 A service mesh is a dedicated infrastructure layer built into an application that controls service-to-service communication in a microservices architecture.
 It controls the delivery of service requests to other services, performs load balancing, encrypts data, and discovers other services.

 Although you can code the logic that governs communication directly into the microservices, a service mesh abstracts that logic into a parallel layer of infrastructure using a proxy called a sidecar, which runs alongside each service.

 Sidecar proxies make up a service mesh’s data plane, which manages the exchange of data between services.
 Management processes make up the control plane, which coordinates the proxies’ behavior.
 The control plane also provides an API so operators can easily manage traffic control, network resiliency, security and authentication, and custom telemetry data for each service.

 In general, your organization can benefit from a service mesh if you have large-scale applications composed of many microservices.
 As application traffic grows, requests between these services can increase exponentially, requiring sophisticated routing capabilities to optimize the flow of data between the services and ensure the application continues to perform at a high level.